ahmedibrahim6/AsuMathLabG03/README.md

 # MathLab

-C++ project for calculating some mathematical operations similar to Matlab, Octave and similar tools
+C++ project for calculating some mathematical operations similar to Matlab or Octave .

 ## Environment